 2. How do I find out if I am under investigation?

-Police detectives may phone or show up at suspects’ doorsteps.
+Police detectives may phone or show up at your doorstep.
 But often pre-files remain secret.
 Covert operations reduce the chances that suspects will flee or destroy evidence (NRS 199.220).

 If an investigator calls, do not answer.
 And give no information.
-Suspects may inadvertently say something that could hurt their case.
-Instead, suspects should consult an attorney.
+Otherwise you may inadvertently say something that could hurt your case.
+Instead, you should consult an attorney.

 3. How long are pre-file investigations?